yasuyuky/transient-emacs/README.md

 # Keybindings

-See keymaps/transient-emacs.cson for detailed keybindings
+See keymaps/transient-emacs.cson (for atom) or package.json (for code) for detailed keybindings

 | keybindng          | Atom Commands                                  |
 | ------------------ | ---------------------------------------------- |